webdriverio/webdriverio/docs/guide/getstarted/configuration.md

 Default: *500*

 ### queryParams
-A key-value store of query parameters to be added to every request send by webdriverio.
+A key-value store of query parameters to be added to every selenium request.
 Type: `Object`<br>
 Default: None